KarlK90/yaemk-split-kb/docs/index.md

 5. Flash the firmware.
   * `qmk flash -kb yaemk -km default`

-### GD32VF103 GCC Toolchain
+### GD32VF103 GCC Toolchain and `dfu-util`

-The default QMK toolchain doesn't support RISC-V GCC at the moment you have to build or install your own [`riscv64-unknown-elf` toolchain](https://github.com/riscv/riscv-gnu-toolchain) with multilib support.
+The default QMK toolchain doesn't support RISC-V GCC at the moment you have to build or install your own [`riscv64-unknown-elf` toolchain](https://github.com/riscv/riscv-gnu-toolchain#installation-newliblinux-multilib) with multilib support and the newlib compiler.
+For flashing a recent version of `dfu-util` is needed because the DF U bootloader of the GD32VF103 has a bug in it.
+Follow these [instructions](http://dfu-util.sourceforge.net/build.html) for your OS.